You're reading the documentation for a development version. For the latest released version, please have a look at v5.0.3.

 1. Define your model setup in CADET-Database: The easiest way to do this, is to clone the CADET-Database, checkout the core_tests branch and store your model setup file as a json file in the cadet-config folder.
 You can create this json config file by translating the standard CADET h5 file to a json using python, see the utility/h5ToJson.py script for reference.
 Make sure to give your model setup a meaningful and unique name (follow the naming logic of other setups in that folder).
 Note that the return data should only specify the output required for the reference test, i.e. usually the outlet of a single unit.

-2. Add a CADET-Reference script: This python script reads the model setup from CADET-Database and generates all the reference data that will be used in your tests.
+2. Add a CADET-Verification script: This python script reads the model setup from CADET-Database and generates all the reference data that will be used in your tests.
 This includes a specific low resolution reference solution as well as convergence (EOC) tables computed using a high precision solution.
 If analytical solutions are available for the considered model, you should use that as the high precision solution.
 Otherwise, you additionally need to generate a very high resolution numerical reference solution, preferably with an accuracy of at least \(\mathcal{L}_\text{inf} \approx 1e-8\).

-3. Add numerical reference tests to CADET-Core: These tests should read the model setups previously defined in CADET-Database and run them with the same numerical specification as used to compute the reference solutions computed by the CADET-Reference script.
-The resulta are compared to the reference solution generated by CADET-Reference.
+3. Add numerical reference tests to CADET-Core: These tests should read the model setups previously defined in CADET-Database and run them with the same numerical specification as used to compute the reference solutions computed by the CADET-Verification script.
+The resulta are compared to the reference solution generated by CADET-Verification.
 This type of tests ensures that the model is still functional and that the numerics for this model have not changed.
 Hence, every major feature of the model should be tested in a separete tests.
 This way, we make sure that ongoing CADET-Core development doesnt break the model and these tests should be included in the CI pipeline by adding the [CI] flag as described in the implementation procedure section.

 4. Add EOC tests to CADET-Core (optional): These tests should be part of the paper publication which introduces the new model implemented in CADET-Core and can also be included in the CADET-Core tests.
 Verifying the experimental order of convergence (EOC) is widely considered the most rigorous and best scientific practice in model and method validation, which is why we recommend including the EOC tables in your publication.
-The convergence tests should not be added to the standard CI but only be rerun on release, i.e. by adding the [releaseCI] flag.
-Details on how to compute EOC tables can be found elsewhere, please also refer to the already implemented EOC tests in CADET-Reference.
+The convergence tests should not be added to the standard CI but only be rerun on release, i.e. by adding the [ReleaseCI] flag.
+Details on how to compute EOC tables can be found elsewhere, please also refer to the already implemented EOC tests in CADET-Verification.

-Manufactured solution
+Manufactured solution¶

 If no analytical solution is available for your model, you can use a so-called “manufactured solution” to verify your implementation.
 A manufactured solution was implemented e.g. for the radial flow model, see test/testRadialKernel.cpp.

-Implementation procedure
+Implementation procedure¶

-Maintenance of the tests
+Maintenance of the tests¶

 Some changes will break the tests without them being necessarily wrong.
 A change in the numerics for instance, will most likely break some tests.
 This can be fixed by carefully adapting the absolute and relative tolerances for the broken tests.
 These changes should not change the magnitude of the tolerances, except if this is within an acceptable and expected new tolerance).